We are constantly formulating new recipes to supplement our existing core range of beers.

 S&D Victorian Old Ale - 5.3% - Robust Brown Ale

-To celebrate the Bi-centenary of the Stockton & Darlington Railway, the enterprise that got the world on track.
+A celebration of the Stockton & Darlington Railway, the enterprise that got the world on track.
 We have brewed our S&D Victorian Old Ale, brewed to mimic a type of beer enjoyed by Victorian drinkers.
 The beer is a robust brown ale that is fermented and aged in oak casks using Maris Otter and East Kent Goldings (Both favourites of Victorian Brewers).
 We have even tried to match a similar water profile to that used by Victorians, filtered through limestone the water would be rich in calcium leading to a silky soft mouthfeel.
-Finally, each beer is conditioned in bottle to ensure an authentic taste of history.

 Northgate Poochicide - 5.9% - Industrial IPA